AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 **Network protocol**: Set of standards used for routing and addressing data packets as they travel between devices on a network.

 **Port**: Software-based location in the OS of a network device that organizes the sending and receiving of data between devices on a network.
 When data packets are sent and received across a network, they are assigned a port.
 Ports divide network traffic into segments based on the service they will perform between two devices.
-The computers sending and receiving these data segments know how to prioritize and process these segments based on their port number.
-Port numbers allow computers to split the network traffic and prioritize the operations they will perform with the data.
+Network devices use port numbers to determine what to do with the packet's data.
+Computers use them to know how to prioritize and process these segments.
+Firewalls can filter out unwanted traffic based on port numbers (example: an organization may configure a firewall to only allow access to TCP port 995 (POP3) by IP addresses belonging to the organization).
 Some common ports are: 25 (e-mail), 443 (secure internet communications), 20 (large file transfers).

 <br>![models image](https://raw.githubusercontent.com/AnselmoGPP/Learn_Computer_Science/master/resources/network_models.png)